Rendering: Reduce Noise

 Noise is a potential problem for any path-tracing render engine.
 It manifests in one of two ways: grain and fireflies.
 On this page various methods to reduce grain and control fireflies are presented.

-The Cycles render engine version 2.78 contains the first iteration of a denoiser for Cycles, and this is included in the current version of Cycles 4D.
+Cycles 4D contains a denoiser - actually, more than oen type of denoiser.
 In many cases the denoiser is all you need to remove most or all noise from the scene but in some cases it does not perform as well as others, so the methods given on this page are still valid.

 See the Render Settings page for details of the denoiser.